 Hunstanton is a lively resort town in beautiful West Norfolk.
-Known locally as ‘sunny Hunny’, Hunstanton is one of Norfolk’s top seaside towns and makes a perfect base for a Norfolk holiday or day out.
+Known locally as ‘Sunny Hunny’, Hunstanton is one of Norfolk’s top seaside towns and makes a perfect base for a family holiday or day out.

 There are lots of Hunstanton attractions to keep everyone busy.
-With two fantastic beaches, both offering a different experience, a traditional Victorian town centre, and lots of top Norfolk attractions in the surrounding area, Hunstanton will entertain the whole family.
+With two fantastic beaches, both offering a different experience, a traditional Victorian town centre, and lots of top Norfolk attractions nearby, Hunstanton is the perfect place to entertain the whole family.

-This round-up of all the must-do things in Hunstanton and the surrounding area will help you plan your trip, so here are my top Hunstanton highlights…
+This round-up of all the best things to do in Hunstanton and the surrounding area plus recommendations for places to stay and where to eat will help you plan your next trip.
+Here are my top Hunstanton highlights.

 RELATED POST: The Ultimate Local’s Guide to Norfolk England